 Like HOLSTEE, she believes that life is about the people you meet and what you create with them.

-Tara is currently on deployment in Amman, Jordan in support of the UNICEF Middle East & North Africa Regional Office, Humanitarian Team, Syria Crisis - until April 2016.
+Tara has recently finished a deployment in Amman, Jordan in support of the UNICEF Middle East & North Africa Regional Office, Humanitarian Team, Syria Crisis and is currently Emergency Programme Coordinator for the Japan Earthquake Response for International Medical Corps until the end of May 2016.